utkarshg1/scaffolder/README.md

 - 🚀 **Fast**: Uses asynchronous I/O for efficient file operations
 - 🛠️ **Simple**: Define your project structure in a simple YAML file
-- 🎨 **Visual**: Rich console output with color-coded status messages
+- 🎨 **Visual**: Rich console output with color-coded status messages and tree visualization
 - 🔄 **Non-destructive**: Asks for confirmation before overwriting existing files
 - 🧩 **Flexible**: Creates files with or without content, nested directories, and more
 - 📊 **Preview**: Visualize your project structure before generating it